drknozan/TodoList-And-Notes-App/README.md

 # :dart: To-do List And Notes App

-I built this app to improve my React, Redux and Material UI skills and practice what I learned so far.
+Create tasks and mark them as achieved or delete if you want.
+You can also take notes and delete them.
+I built this project to improve my React, Redux and Material UI skills.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).